-Blue Elderberries grow in riparian habitats, road banks, meadows, and damp forest openings, up to timberline.
-Blue elderberries ripen from mid August to mid September in most regions of the US.
-However, ripening berries are determined by weather, elevation, and other regional factors.
+Blue Elderberries grow in riparian habitats, road banks, meadows, and damp forest openings up to timberline.
+Berries ripen from mid-August to mid-September in most regions of the US.
+However, the berries ripen depending on local weather, elevation, and other regional factors.

-Blue elderberry: Sambucus cerulea and S. racemosa, a wild native shrub.
-Range from British Columbia south to California.
-S. mexicana ranges from northern California south into Mexico and east into Nevada and southwestern New Mexico.
-The S. callicarpa species (Pacific red elder) grows in coastal habitats from southern Alaska to central California.
+Sambucus cerulea and S. racemosa, are subspecies of the wild native shrub, ranging from British Columbia south to California.
+Sambuscus mexicana ranges from Northern California south into Mexico and east into Nevada and Southwestern New Mexico.
+The S. callicarpa species (Pacific Red Elder) grows in coastal habitats from Southern Alaska to Central California.

 Warning!
-Elderberry is not a trail snack raw.
+Elderberry is not a trail snack unless the berries have been cooked.

-The cooking removes any toxicity from the elderberries, and this is our recommendation before consuming the berries!
-Drying may not remove all the cyanide toxicity in the seeds.
-So, simmer the fruit a good 40 minutes to make sure.
-It is not recommended to consume elderberry if pregnant.
-Cooking is recommended to completely remove any threat of toxicity.
+Drying may not remove all the Cyanide toxicity in the seeds.
+So, simmer berries for 40 minutes to make sure.
+Cooking is the best way to remove any threat of toxicity.

 Are Elderberries safe to eat?

-Yes, after cooking.
-Blue elderberries are edible and safe to eat.
-Now after all the warning about eating the berries raw you may be a bit turned off.
+Cooking Elderberries makes them safe to eat.
+Now, after all the warnings about eating the berries raw, you may be a bit turned off.
 I understand.

-Blue Elderberry syrup is Medicinal.
-The blue elderberry syrup is a strong immune booster.
-You can use the syrup recipe below for medicinal uses.
-We use less sugar for the medicine batch which makes it a bit tart.
+Blue Elderberry Syrup is Medicinal as an immune booster.
+You can use the syrup recipe below for medicine.
+We use less sugar for the medicine batch than the recipe calls for making it come out a bit tarter.

-Studies suggest blue elderberry extract taken orally lessen the duration of influenza.
-But larger long-term studies are needed to understand the full benefit of Elderberry in the treatment of influenza and other emerging Coronavirus strains.
+Studies suggest Blue Elderberry extract taken orally shortens the duration of influenza.
+However, larger long-term studies are needed to understand the benefit of Elderberry in the treatment of influenza and other emerging novel virus strains.

-The flower of Elderberry is edible, and you will find recipes promoting fried batter.
-Such as beer batter.
-I did try this years ago with the beautiful cream-colored elder flowers.
-And as we have come to understand in our culture; anything fried is good.
+The good news is the flower clusters are nontoxic, edible and medicinal.
+The flower of Elderberry is okay to eat, and you will find recipes promoting fried beer batter.
+I did try one years ago with the beautiful cream-colored elderflowers.

-For my part I found the result disappointing at best.
+For my part, I found the result disappointing at best.
 I prefer my flowers to turn into berries that I can make into syrup.
-However, there are other uses for the flowers.
-Such as a sugary Cordial made with the flowers.
+However, there are other uses for the flowers as a sugary Cordial made with flowers.

 How to Make Basic Elderberry Syrup

-The syrup is a beautiful rich purple color.
-The syrup is incredibly delicious on homemade pancakes, vanilla ice cream, or made into wild elderberry cream pie!
-Because Elderberry has a low pH so we freeze the syrup until needed.
+The syrup is a beautiful rich purple color and incredibly delicious on homemade pancakes, vanilla ice cream, or made into wild elderberry cream pie!
+Because Elderberry has a low pH we freeze the syrup until needed.

 Syrup recipe

-1 - 2 tbsp. cornstarch or flour.
-(If the syrup comes out thin, add another tbsp. of cornstarch or flour).
+- 1 - 2 tbsp Cornstarch or flour.
+If the syrup is thin, add another tbsp of Cornstarch or flour, or continue to reduce the liquid by simmering.

-Add to the liquid the lemon juice and adjust sugar if desired.
+Add to the liquid the lemon juice and adjust the sugar if desired.

 According to the author, Charlotte Bringle Clarke, "This syrup has few equals when used over pancakes or ice cream."
-I must agree, completely with Charlotte.
+I must agree with Charlotte.

 Elderberry Cream Pie

-We harvest the ripe berries each fall.
-And with great anticipation and delight.
-But after picking the ripe berries we must cook and reduced the berry liquid in preparation for making elderberry syrup.
-The syrup is the main ingredient you must make first before you make the elderberry cream pie itself.
+We harvest the ripe berries each Fall with great anticipation and delight.
+But after picking the ripe berries, we cook and reduce the berry liquid in preparation for making Elderberry Syrup.
+The syrup is the main ingredient before making the elderberry cream pie itself.

 2 Tbsp. grated orange or lemon peel